 Direct auto insurance rates

-Like most auto insurers, the rates that Direct offers customers are individualized.
+Like most auto insurers, the car insurance rates that Direct offers customers are individualized.
 Anyone interested in Direct auto insurance should use the company’s online quote tool or call the customer line at 1-877-GO-DIRECT (1-877-463-4732).

 For this review, we created a generic profile with Direct’s online quote tool to get a sense of the company’s rates.
 Our profile is based on a 30-year-old male living in San Antonio insuring a 2010 Toyota Corolla Sedan for one driver who is accident- and claims-free.